STORIES

 I love creators!
 My first degree is in film, I married a maddingly creative woman, my friends are all creators and, throughout my life, I've been in, around and all over the creative fields, from before the buzzwords we now use existed.
 I see my whole career through the lens of what we now call the Creator Ecosystem and I've been on every side of it:

-From the corporate world, to startups, from being brand-side to talent-side, I've seen it all, know how it works, built extensive relationships and, hopefully, an impeccable personal brand.
+From the corporate world, to startups, from being brand-side to talent-side, I've seen it all, know how it works, built extensive relationships and an impeccable personal brand in the space (hopefully).

 I can say I've worked with the top talent across every social network, stretching from Tila Tequila (#1 on MySpace) to the Queen of Youtube, Michelle Phan, to several of the top-ten Vine stars, including the #1 female Viner, Brittany Furlan, to my mega partnership with the D'Amelios.
 Some of my favorite recent talent deals include Brandon Baum, MrBeast and Maye Musk.